 - Tap on the Done command button, and choose the location.

 - Tap on the Save button to save the page as a PDF from Safari to local storage.

-This feature not only helps in adding the markups or highlights but also saves the screenshot as PDF.
+This feature not only helps in adding the markups or highlights but also saves the screenshot as a PDF.
 The PDF will be created and available in the chosen location, either on iCloud or local storage.

 The only limitation I found using this tip is that you won’t be able to save a complete webpage as PDF, however, only the part of the screen that is visible is saved.
 The rest will be trimmed out just like the screenshot.
-The iOS safari save as PDF feature can be helpful for offline reading.
+The iOS safari saves as PDF feature can be helpful for offline reading.

 Bottom Line: Safari iOS/iPadOS Save as PDF

-The Safari browser allows us to save a webpage as PDF that can be used as an offline file or can be shared externally using various mediums.
+The Safari browser allows us to save a webpage as a PDF that can be used as an offline file or can be shared externally using various mediums.
 While creating the PDF file, you can also add markups and highlights.

 I use the save as PDF option in Safari when I need to take a print of a page.
 Since the PDF file does not alter when shared, I transfer the PDF file directly to the printer.
 I even use the Save as PDF in Safari to save pages for offline access.
 Whenever I have to prepare for an important exam, I save the webpage as a PDF using the iPad safari save as PDF feature on my iPad.

-Similarly, you can also save page as PDF in Safari mac computer.
+Similarly, you can also save pages as PDFs on a Safari mac computer.
 The files can be later launched within the safari browser without the need for any PDF reader on a mac computer.

 Let us know what do you feel about using the save as PDF option within the Safari browser?
 And how do you use it?